TerabyteTiger/blog-11ty/content/archive/2019-05-30-website-deployment-with-hover-and-netlify.md

 published: true
 description: Walk through the process of deploying your website to Netlify to share with the world and setting up a custom domain name to direct to it from Hover.
 tags:
-    - CodeNewbie
-    - Beginner
+    - beginner
-    - Netlify
+    - netlify
-    - GitHub
+    - github
 cover_image: ../../assets/archive/blogImgs/cover-images/deploy-hover-netlify.png
 date: "2019-05-30"
 twitter_image: ../../assets/archive/blogImgs/cover-images/deploy-hover-netlify.png